cleitonsouza01/trade/docs/commissions_and_rates.md

     'some discount': 1,
 }
 container = trade.OperationContainer(commissions=commissions)
-container.prorate_comissions_by_daytrades_and_common_operations()
+container.prorate_comissions()
 ```

-By default the method "prorate_commissions_by_daytrades_and_common_operations()"
+By default the method "prorate_commissions()"
 is called behind the scenes every time the fetch_positions() method is called.

-## Commission rates
+## Rates

-"Commission rates" in the trade module refer to trading fees that are
+"Rates" in the trade module refer to trading fees that are calculated based on
-calculated based on the trade value.
-For example, besides paying a brokerage
+the trade volume.
+For example, besides paying a brokerage commission, you might
-commission, you might for some reason be charged 0.0325% by the operation volume
+for some reason be charged 0.0325% by the operation volume for every operation
-for every operation you perform and be charged 0.0250% by every operation that
+you perform and be charged 0.0250% by every operation that configures a
-configures a daytrade.
+daytrade.

-The trade module provides a standard, context-free way of dealing with those
+The trade module provides a standard, context-free way of dealing with this
-fees, so your application may extend the trade module functionality to
+kind of rate, so your application may extend the trade module functionality
-suit your needs.
+to suit your needs.

-If your context does not involve this kind of fees you may ignore this
+If your context does not involve this kind of rates you may ignore this
 section of the documentation and leave everything the way it is.
 If your
 application need to calculate taxes for your operations, this will be
-intersting to you.
+interesting to you.

 Fees may vary greatly from one context to another, both in value and in
 form of application.
-The trade lib provides a "dummy" TaxManager object
+The trade lib provides a dummy TaxManager object
 that can be extended to implement the right fees for your context.

 ### The Defaults

-By default every OperationContainer object have a reference to an
+By default every OperationContainer object have a reference to an instance of
-instance of the dummy TaxManager object.
-As mentioned above, this object
+the dummy TaxManager object.
+As mentioned above, this object does not implement
-does not implement any fees; it just returns a empty set of taxes everytime
-it is called.
+any rates; it just returns a empty set of rates every time it is called.

 So, when you call fetch_positions() on your OperationContainer, what happens
 by default is this for every common operation inside the